igr/spig/README.md

-# Spig v1.4.2
+# Spig v1.5.0

 ![](src/images/spig.png)

-Static website generator lightweight _framework_ using just Gulp and no-surprise JavaScript. `Spig` uses regular Gulp tasks for assets, and provides a developer-friendly extension for the web static generation.
+Static website generator lightweight _framework_ using just Gulp and no-surprise JavaScript. `Spig` uses regular Gulp tasks for assets and provides a developer-friendly extension for the web static generation.

 Since `Spig` is a framework, it is very extensible and configurable.

-## Try it!
+## Try it put!

 Just clone/download this repo and run: